drakata27/drakata27/README.md

 I am a Computer Science student and currently working as a Technology Intern

 I am:
--  🚀 interested in TypeScript, Java, React, Spring Boot, and AWS
+-  🚀 Interested in TypeScript, Java, React, Spring Boot, and AWS
--  ☁️ passionate about Web and Mobile Development
+-  ☁️ Passionate about Web Development
--  📍 based in London, UK
+-  📍 Based in London, UK
--  📘 always learning
+-  📃 Learn more about me 👉 https://www.aleksdraka.online/